 What a bird and an epic twitch!

-These are a few photographs off the internet taken by fellow birders.
+These are a few photographs from the internet taken by fellow birders.

 It is a long-distance migrant, wintering in Madagascar.
-The migration route has been recently discovered and, contrary to previous suggestions, it has been demonstrated by satellite telemetry to be inland through the African continent.
-Traditionally it has been suggested to be coastal, with birds from the western end of the Mediterranean flying to Suez before flying south down the Red Sea, and across the Horn of Africa.
-However, recent satellite tracked animals by Spanish and German researchers have demonstrated an inland route through the Sahara Desert, the equatorial rainforests until reaching Kenya and Mozambique.
+The migration route has been recently discovered, and, contrary to previous suggestions, it has been demonstrated by satellite telemetry to be inland through the African continent.
+Traditionally, it has been suggested to be coastal, with birds from the western end of the Mediterranean flying to Suez before flying south down the Red Sea and across the Horn of Africa.
+However, recent satellite-tracked animals by Spanish and German researchers have demonstrated an inland route through the Sahara Desert and the equatorial rainforests until reaching Kenya and Mozambique.
 The total distance covered during the flight has reached up to 9,000 km (5,600 mi) for a single one-way trip.

 This is the 9th record for Britain: